Customer Locations – Add, Edit And Insert Locations Into Best Routes

 Assign CustomerLink a Customer Profile to specific Locations, ensuring all visits, deliveries, or service calls are associated with that Customer.

-Delete LocationPermanently remove the Customer Location from your account.
+DeletePermanently remove the Location from your account.

 Customer Locations Map – Add Territories, Avoidance Zones, And More

-To view all of your Territories and Avoidance Zones, click the Slider located center left of the map.
+To view all of your Territories and Avoidance Zones, click the Slider located center-left of the map.

 Use the map's drawing tools to create Route Territories or Avoidance Zones.